 Stripe chargebacks, disputes, and fraud cases have elevated recently, prompting merchants to seek actionable insights and strategies to prevent this canker from sinking their businesses.

-Despite the fantastic features and tremendous benefits, Stripe chargebacks and customer disputes cause significant concern to merchants, even to the extent that the payment giant has launched a separate program, after rapid dispute rates and fraudulent transactions, that supports merchants in dealing with the fraudulent disputes.
+Despite the fantastic features and tremendous benefits, Stripe chargebacks and customer disputes cause significant concern to merchants.
+The rapidly rising dispute rates and fraudulent transactions forced the payment giant to launch a separate program supporting merchants in dealing with fraudulent disputes.